vapoursynth/vapoursynth/doc/gpufilters.rst

 frame requests the same way it does when host memory runs short — workloads far larger than VRAM complete correctly, just slower.

+Submissions the GPU has not executed yet pin their sources and scratch, so a deep graph recording far ahead of the device would turn queue depth into pure VRAM cost; the core bounds those in-flight bytes to a quarter of the VRAM limit and briefly holds back new recordings past it, which trades memory nothing needs for depth nothing uses.

 Environment variables
 #####################